 Professional interpreters must be used in all patient care settings to promote effective communication, ensure quality and safety in patient care and to minimise potential adverse events.

 The policy Interpreters - Standard Procedures for Working with Health Care Interpreters must be adhered to by all staff across all NSW health services.
+The Policy Directive provides clear direction to health care staff and services about when and how to work with health care interpreters, including in an emergency or if a health care interpreter is not available.
 It states:

 Use of non-professional interpreters such as family or friends is not just a breach of the Standard Procedures, but also a breach of the duty of care owed to the patient, and could result in legal action.